Keyclic/keyclic-sdk/javascript-es6/docs/ReviewRequestApi.md

 <a name="getReviewRequest"></a>
 # **getReviewRequest**
-> FeedbackReviewRequest getReviewRequest(xKeyclicApp, reviewRequest, opts)
+> ReviewRequest getReviewRequest(xKeyclicApp, reviewRequest, opts)

 Retrieve one ReviewRequest resource.